X Japan: Musical style

 Yoshiki's songwriting process begins with writing the score for each song by hand before playing it with the band.
-His composing style tends to make use of chords in sequences of eights or more with riff-based motifs or call-and-response style phrasing.
+His composing style tends to make use of chords in sequences of eights or more with riff-based motifs or call-and-response phrasing.
 He has maintained this style for the majority of his career as a composer.
 Having played classical piano since he was four years old, Yoshiki claims to be as influenced by classical music as he is by rock.
 While also serving as the main songwriter, Yoshiki has production credit on much of X Japan's later material.
 During live performances, the band relies on its members (with drummer and pianist Yoshiki and guitarist and violinist Sugizo switching between their instruments) and prerecorded tracks for orchestrated strings, spoken word passages, and more recently, some of Hide's guitar parts.

 Appearance and image

 X Japan's appearance was inspired by glam rock, Kiss, David Bowie, as well as traditional Japanese kabuki theatre, where it was customary for male actors to play female roles and dress like women.
 Visual kei artists still often employ feminine looks and garbs for their stage.
 According to Josephine Yun, "like its music, X's look was individualistic.
 Square-shouldered Toshi donned leather and metal, looking like a character out of the anime Gundam.
 Taiji dolled up in perfect, pretty glam.
 Pata's sleepy, backseat demeanor and whiskey bottle became his trademark, as Hide forever goaded the audience.
 And Yoshiki was a paradox all his own, bewitchingly effeminate one moment — and a full-force, wrist-breaking (literally) hurricane in concert the next."
 Will Hodgkinson of The Times described X Japan as having, "the grandiosity of Queen, the heavy-metal hysteria of Iron Maiden and the symphonic sophistication of classical music, all tied up with a healthy dose of melodrama."

 Their early image was characterized by heavy make-up, dark eyeliner and eyeshadow, face-painting and high-standing hair, which one critic described as "skyscraper hair".
 Yoshiki's highly androgynous looks, dressed in lace and pearls, were referred to as "decadent".
 The band also used accessories reminiscent of glam-goth (metal jewelry, crosses).
 Their stage reflected the band's duality in nature: the forceful, "masculine" heavy metal songs were balanced out by Toshi's high-pitched tenor voice and Yoshiki's soft piano playing, where he would often wear long female dresses, and act effeminate.

 By the release of their 1995 studio album Dahlia, the band toned its stage appearance down, cutting their hair and wearing more rock-inspired outfits.
-In a 2010 interview, Yoshiki stated that the abandoning of stronger make-up and outrageous outfits was a natural progression in their style, however, they still do use make-up on stage, "sometimes heavy, sometimes less", and that he still considers the band visual kei.
+In a 2010 interview, Yoshiki stated that the abandoning of stronger make-up and outrageous outfits was a natural progression in their style; however, they still do use make-up on stage, "sometimes heavy, sometimes less", and that he still considers the band visual kei.